-One of the frustrations when sharing a campaign or landing page on Facebook can be the lack of control over the image and description text that goes with the preview.
+When sharing a campaign or landing page on Facebook, a major frustration can be the lack of control over the image and description text that goes with the preview.

 This happens because Facebook uses an internal algorithm to automatically determine the content to display.
-It's kind of a 'best guess' and it's disappointing when it isn't the image or text that would make most sense to you.
+It's kind of a 'best guess' and it's disappointing when it's not the image or text that would seemingly make the most sense.

 For instance, Facebook is capable of showing larger images and longer preview text than in the example below; and, of course, larger images and longer preview text help to increase user engagement.